SchulzLab/Aeron/README.md

 * AeronScripts: Folder consisting of additional scripts required by the aligner
 * Binaries: Folder consisting of all the binaries required by the aligner.
 * Graphbuilder: Folder consisting of scripts to generate the graph file namely GraphBuilder.py and ParseGTF.py
-* input: Folder containing a tar file consisting of a sample dataset, a sample human transcriptome graph file and a human specie annotation file in gtf format
+* input: Folder containing a sample graph file (in .gfa format)
 * config.yaml: Sample config file consisting of all the parameters required by AERON
 * Snakemake: Pipeline required to run quantification step of AERON
 * Snakefile_fusion: Pipeline required to run the fusion-detection step of AERON